adse18/audiosity-project/README.md

 ## Image Generation from Lyrics

-Another exciting feature of vAudiosity Project is the ability to generate images based on song lyrics.
+Another exciting feature of the Audiosity Project is the ability to generate images based on song lyrics.
 Users can transform lyrical content into visually captivating representations, adding a new dimension to their music listening experience.

 ## Perfect Matching Song

 Additionally, users can upload an image and receive a perfect matching song based on its content.
 This innovative feature combines image recognition technology with music recommendation algorithms to offer personalized music suggestions.

 Audiosity Project provides a unique and immersive way to interact with music, offering both analytical insights and creative exploration opportunities.

+## installation / use

+To run the Audiosity WebApp, you need